schnorr/jrastro/README.md

 JRastro is a JVMTI agent, so you can invoke it as you'll do for any other JVMTI agent.
 Here's a way to do it:

     $ java -agentpath:/path/to/your/libjrastro.so YourJavaApplication

 You have four environment variables that you need to set before launching your application with the JRastro agent:

-* JRST_THREAD_TRACING
+* JRST_THREAD_TRACING : Traces the start and end of Java threads
-* JRST_METHOD_TRACING
+* JRST_METHOD_TRACING : Requires the first, traces the beginning and end of all methods
-* JRST_MONITOR_TRACING
+* JRST_MONITOR_TRACING : Traces monitors of Java threads
-* JRST_GC_TRACING
+* JRST_GC_TRACING : Traces the garbage collector (when it is active, when it is not)

-The agent will create a trace file for each thread present in your application.
-A run with three threads generate this list of files:
+Depending on the existence of these environment variables, the agent will trace the application creating a number of trace files.
+Generally, it creates one trace file per thread present in the application, plus one trace file to register the monitor behavior, another for the garbage collector.
+A run with three threads generate may generate this list of files:

     rastro-0-0.rst
     rastro-1-0.rst